Breton Liberation Front

-The Breton Liberation Front (Talbenn Dieubiñ Breizh, Front de Libération de la Bretagne or FLB) was a paramilitary organisation founded in 1963 whose aims were to seek greater autonomy for the region of Brittany (Breton language Breizh) separate from the rest of France.
+The Breton Liberation Front (Talbenn Dieubiñ Breizh, Front de Libération de la Bretagne or FLB) was a paramilitary organisation founded in 1963 whose aims were to seek greater autonomy for the region of Brittany (Breton: Breizh) separate from the rest of France.
 Brittany is a province in northwest France, and formed an independent Duchy of Brittany until the treaty of union in 1532.
 The group allegedly had strong allies with ETA (separatist group) as their struggles were almost the same.